 Who can retainers work for?
 Pretty much any service freelancer can establish one.
 Social media managers, writers, coder, designers, and developers are all business niches that have reported success with this method.
 If you do work by the hour – or the project – you can make the arrangement work for both you and your client.

 (Just be sure you establish boundaries.
-A retainer doesn’t mean you are “on call” or can do work with a quicker turnaround time.
+A freelance retainer contract doesn’t mean you are “on call” or can do work with a quicker turnaround time.
 It simply ensures that you will set aside space in your workflow each month for your best and most promising clients.)